 Identify a few key profiles (in general terms) for your ideal tenant and customize your message to these profiles

 If your asset has an anchor tenant, and a smaller space available, consider tailoring your message to a complementary industry that values proximity to its clients.
 This is a tactic commonly used in retail by shopping mall owners.
 If you’re looking for a bigger fish and the top 10 deals in the market are 75% professional services, create custom materials based on why your asset would optimize their business models.

 Create avenues/mechanisms to advise who is interested in your project

 We’ve recently leveraged Hubspot to provide more valuable insight into the lifecycle of customer acquisition and beyond.
-At a minimum, a CRM can establish a fool-proof way to consistently and creatively check-in with your list of prospects.
-On the higher end of opportunity, a CRM tool can advise your team (in real-time) where your prospect sits in the acquisition lifecycle.
+At a minimum, a CRM can establish a foolproof way to consistently and creatively check in with your list of prospects.
+On the higher end of the opportunity, a CRM tool can advise your team (in real-time) where your prospect sits in the acquisition lifecycle.

 With data at everyone’s fingertips, we will certainly see a shift to highly-customized and strategic approaches to prospecting in our space versus a “spray and pray” mentality from the past.

 2. Shifting Marketing Dollars from Print to Digital